jonazodnem27/quote-of-the-day/README.md

 ## Configuration

-The plugin has a few configuration options available:
+The plugin has a few configuration option available:

-1. **Styling**: You can customize the appearance of the quote widget, such as font, text color, and background color, using the Elementor style settings.
+**Styling**: You can customize the appearance of the quote widget, such as font, text color, and background color, using the Elementor style settings.

 ## Contributing